-- I. Local agencies are responsible for providing all WIC purchased breastfeeding aids in accordance with this policy.
+- i.
+Local agencies are responsible for providing all WIC purchased breastfeeding aids in accordance with this policy.
 Breastfeeding aids: - a.
 Are not a direct program benefit. - b.
 Are not to be used as breastfeeding incentives. - c.
-Must be issued with professional discretion. - II.
+Must be issued with professional discretion. - ii.
 All local agency staff who work with breastfeeding participants must comply with policy guidelines.
 This written policy: - a.
 Supports breastfeeding participants and staff. - b.
 Promotes consistency in education, counseling, and documentation. - c.
 Reduces liability. - d.
-Ensures accountability for funds spent on breastfeeding aids. - III.
+Ensures accountability for funds spent on breastfeeding aids. - iii.
 When funds permit, the following breastfeeding aids are available: - a.
 Manual breast pumps. - b.
 Single pumping kits (for use with electric breast pumps). - c.
 Double pumping kits (for use with electric breast pumps). - d.
 Adapter kits (for use with the above kits). - e.
 Breast shells. - f.
-Infant feeding tube devices). - g.
-Nipple Shields - h.
-Silicone Breast Milk Collector Pump - i.
+Infant feeding tube devices (regular, and disposable for short-term use). - g.
+Nipple Shields g.h.Silicone Breast Milk Collector Pump.

+h.i.
 Electric breast pumps.